 With all due respect to ’90’s R&B superstars, TLC, sticking to the rivers and the lakes that you’re used to…is boring.

 Our family loves to hike.
 We love to get out, put on our comfortable and sturdy shoes and go see what we can find.
 Our kids are game for just about any trail (within reason, of course) we set them on.
 We’re blessed to live in a corner of the world that affords a lot of different types of hikes.
-Rugged coastlines, history-rich trails and woods full of glacial boulders are all in our proverbial backyard.
+Rugged coastlines, history-rich trails and woods full of glacial boulders are all in our extended backyard.
 But, there’s one type of hike we have found to be most rewarding over the years: waterfalling.

 I have always been enamored with waterfalls.
 They can be powerful and awe-inspiring.
 At the same time, they are also peaceful and calming.
 And they are persistent.
 Relentless.
 In my opinion, they make a great “destination” when it comes to choosing a hiking trail.
 “Oh, there’s a waterfall at the end of this?
 Let’s go!”